TrisDing/algo/notes/04 Stack.md

 > Stack is a one-ended linear data structure which models a real world stack by having two primary operations, namely _push_ and _pop_

 - Stacks support last-in-first-out (LIFO) for inserts and deletes
-- Stacks are used such as "undo" in text editors, compiler checking matching brackets, keep track of previous call functions to support recursion in most programing languages (call stack)
 - Stacks can be implemented using Array or LinkedList.

 ```